TargetProcess/taucharts-docs/basic/guide.md

   }
 ```

+#### autoScale

+This property is deprecated and will not be supported in near future.
+See *nice* below as an alternative.

 #### nice

 By default Taucharts engine tries to make axis scale "nice".
 It tries to start measure-based scale from 0 and adds some margins to complete scale with "nice" numbers.
 For example, if original scale domain contains values [8, 20, ...
 40], then axis will have ticks from 0 to 45.